-Bakari (2016) examines the impact of imports, exports, and economic growth in Canada from 1990 to 2015.
-The study used Granger-Causality tests and Vector Auto Regression to accomplish this goal (VAR).
-The findings reveal that there is no relationship between Canadian exports, imports, and economic growth.
+When it comes to Panama, Bakari and Mabrouki (2017) explore the impact of exports and import on economic growth.
+From 1980 to 2015, the study used annual data.
+It uses Johansen cointegration, Vector Auto Regression, and Granger-Causality tests to examine the relationship between variables.
+According to the study's findings, imports and exports have no bearing on economic growth in Panama.
 Chibaya (2016), measured the effect of foreign trade on Economic Growth in Malawi from 1961 to 2016.
 The study also used Ordinary Least Square method (OLS).
 The result of OLS method shows that exports and imports has positive effect on the GDP in Malawi.
 While other macroeconomic variables like labor force and gross capital formation also put positive impact on economic growth in Malawi.
 Examining the impact of trade openness on Egypt's economic growth, Giza (2015).
 Throughout the study, the authors used time series data from 1980 through 2015.
 Model of Autoregressive-Distributed Lag (ARDL) was used in the research investigation.
 The long-term and short-term results demonstrate a positive correlation between trade openness and economic growth.
 As a result of the study, it was determined that trade openness promotes economic growth.